spotinst/help/src/docs/spot-security/features/iac-scan/README.md

 * Click **+ Add Branch** and enter the name of the branch.
 * If you want to scan only the default branch you can turn on the **Include Default Branch** toggle.
 3. If the repo is accessible from the internet, select the **The above Repos are accessible from the internet** checkbox.
-* If you want to set up PR integration, complete the integration (Link PR Integration).
+* If you want to set up PR integration, complete the [integration](spot-security/features/iac-scan/?id=pr-integration-optional).
 * If you do **not** want to set up PR integration, click **Configure** to set up Iac Scanning.

 If the repo is **not** accessible from the Internet, click **Next** to configure a scanner instance.